 Have your say on a new political map for Lambeth Council

-The Local Government Boundary Commission wants to hear what residents and organisations think about their local area.
-A ten-week consultation on the proposals will run until 21 September 2020.
+The Local Government Boundary Commission wants to hear what residents and local organisations think about the proposals.
+A ten week consultation on the proposals will run until 12 April 2021.

 The Commission is the independent body that draws these boundaries.
-It is reviewing Lambeth to make sure councillors represent about the same number of electors, and that ward arrangements help the council work effectively.
-It wants to be sure that its proposals reflect community ties and identities.
+It is reviewing Lambeth Council to make sure councillors will represent about the same number of electors, and that ward arrangements will help the council work effectively.

 Launching the consultation Professor Colin Mellors, Chair of the Commission, said:

 “We want people in Lambeth to help us.

 “We have drawn up proposals for new wards in Lambeth Council.
 We want to make sure these new electoral arrangements reflect communities.
 We also want them to be easy to understand and convenient for local people.

 “Residents and local organisations can help us do that.
 We would like them to let us know whether they agree with our proposals before we take final decisions.

 “It’s easy to get involved.
 Go to our website.
 Or you can e-mail or write to us.

 “Just tell us what you think and give us some details why you think that.
 It’s really simple, so do get involved”